probedock/probedock/doc/rox/deploy.md

 cd /path/to/rox-center

 # Install gems.
+# If you use MySQL, you may add "postgresql" to the without option.
+# If you use PostgreSQL, you may add "mysql" to the without option.
 bundle install --deployment --without test development

 # Create the database, load the schema and initialize seed data.